 Remember those gothy girls that sat in the corner and probably cast spells over anyone who looked at them the wrong way?
-Those are Kundalini yogis, and here’s the secret: they actually may have magic powers.
-Perhaps the polar opposite of Bikram Yoga, Kundalini Yoga is a primarily feminine school of yoga, focused on breathwork, spinal flexion and the female divine.
+Those are Kundalini yogis, and here’s the secret: they may actually totally have magic powers.
+Perhaps the polar opposite of Bikram Yoga, Kundalini Yoga is a primarily feminine school of yoga, focused on breathwork, spinal flexion and the feminine divine.

 Kundalini Yoga is possibly one of the most powerful forms of yoga practiced in today’s society.
 It won’t yield the same results as the more physical practices, but it is very difficult to have a prolonged Kundalini practice and not feel something.
-While we call it “subtle” energy, when it starts to move, it feels like anything but subtle.
-This can have profound and powerful effects on a practitioner.
-As such, it is the practice I most heavily recommend is practiced with supervision.
+While we call it subtle energy in class, when it starts moving, it feels like anything but “subtle.”
+This movement can have profound and powerful effects on a practitioner.
+As such, Kundalini Yoga is the practice I most strongly recommend is practiced with supervision.

 Yin—the Coffee Klatch

 Yin Yoga is the physical practice that asthmatics, smokers or otherwise un-athletic people can fall in love with.
-It is known for holding poses for a long time to deepen stretches.
+Yin practices are known for having students hold poses for a long time to deepen stretches.
 Fear not, no one is going to balance in Garudasana (Eagle Pose) for ten minutes.
 Expect a gentle warm up to get in to the body, and from there, a lot of ground work where body weight slowly—over the course of three to seven minutes per pose—adds to and deepens stretches.

-Perhaps it’s part of the practice, or just the people who favor it, but Yin yogis seem to be some of the friendliest, chattiest bunch in the whole kitten kaboodle (when not in the middle of their seven-minute shoulder-stand).
-It is possible that because of their focus on meditation, Yin yogis tend to make the best listeners.
+Perhaps it’s part of the practice, or just the people who favor it, but Yin yogis seem to be some of the friendliest, chattiest bunch in the whole kit ‘n kaboodle (when not in the middle of their seven-minute shoulder-stand).
+It’s also possible that, because of their focus on meditation, Yin yogis tend to make the best listeners.